Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ---
 name: Issue 11
-about: Produce a report of all the countries in the world
+about: The population of people, people living in cities, and people not living in cities in each country.
 title: ''
 labels: Issue Solved
 assignees: ''

 ---

-# USE CASE: Produce a report of all the countries in the world.
+# USE CASE: Produce a report of the population of people, people living in cities, and people not living in cities in each country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context